kopancek/devx-scratch/2022/devops/log.snb.md

 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

-## 2022-08-31 Merging upstream deploy-sourcegraph into dotcom
+## 2022-08-31 Deploying otel-collector to sourcegraph.com

 @bobheadxi @sanderginn @marekweb @davejrt @burmudar